-Vapors are officinal drug forms which are of solid or liquid consistence by room temperature and begin vaporizing by a small heating.
+Vapors are officinal drug forms which have solid or liquid consistence under room temperature and begin vaporizing by a small heating.
 Vapor formed in process of this vaporization is inhaled for receiving a local effect on the respiratory ways.
-Some preparations are able to form vapors already by room temperature that's why they are given out in inhalants.
+Some preparations are already able to form vapors under room temperature, that's why they are given out in inhalants.

 Vitrellas are ampoules of a thin glass which are inserted into a soft tissue and contain volatile matters (liquids).
-When crushing an ampoule the liquid impregnates the tissue and is evaporated.
+When crushing an ampoule, the liquid impregnates the tissue and is evaporated.
 A medical effect develops very quickly by inhaling these vapors trough the nose.
 Vitrellas are prescribed in accordance with the rules of prescribing the officinal drug forms.